 Paused production, falling demand, supply-chain instability, and structural change

-In Germany and Europe, the automotive industry’s manufacturing plants have been at a standstill since late March, putting a stop to the supply industry, too.
-Carmakers in Germany alone are losing hundreds of millions of euros every day due to the production pause.
+In Germany and across Europe, factories in the automotive and automotive supplier industry fell silent at the end of March.
+Since then, production lines have started again at partial capacity.
+Car manufacturers in Germany alone are losing hundreds of millions of euros every day due to production downtime.
 Not only is the coronavirus pandemic confronting them with unprecedented production stoppages, they also have to deal with dramatic falls in demand.
 New car registrations in Germany collapsed by 38 percent in March, the greatest single-month decline since German reunification.
 There is no improvement in sight; on the contrary, we expect that the fall will gain even greater momentum over coming weeks.
 According to calculations the market in Europe is shrinking by 21 percent to 12.5 million vehicles.
 The basis for these calculations is a cautiously optimistic scenario where the core period of the COVID-19 crisis in each region is limited to six to eight weeks.
 They also assume government financial support, with discussions currently revolving around ideas such as a bonus for scrapping old cars, like the one paid in 2009, to soften the blow on sales after the financial crisis.
 Sources in the industry say that the discussions with the government are also covering other instruments including a reduced rate of VAT and better depreciation regulations.

-We believe there are four concrete areas of action for the automotive industry:
+We can see five specific areas of action for the automotive industry:

 Restart factories, keeping an eye on the cost structure, resource availability, and hygiene measures